OneSparse/OneSparse/README.md

 look a certain bit like arrays, being stored as variable length column values.

+Postgres is already an excellent database for graph storage, many real-world foreign key relationships describe sparse graphs.
+Graph traversal and manipulation can be acheived in SQL using recursive common table expressions in a very flexible and general way, but this approach has a drawback: sparse relational graphs are scattered across indexes and table blocks, having poor locality.
+Interpreted sql code works by considering rows one at a time, vertex by vertex.

+Using pggraphblas bring high memory density encoding and optimized numerical computing methods to solving sparse graph problems.
+GraphBLAS is designed to be optimized for this situation where dense matrices are not.
+GraphBLAS is also an actively developed project with future plans such as GPU/TPU integration, bringing high numeric computing density to the problem with no change code that uses the API.

 pggraphblas wraps the [SuiteSparse GraphBLAS](http://faculty.cse.tamu.edu/davis/suitesparse.html) implementation of the GraphBLAS API and provides access to sparse